cciw-uk/cciw.co.uk/docs/services.rst

 Amazon AWS
 ----------

-This uses a dedicated Amazon AWS account.
+This uses a dedicated Amazon AWS account, as described in "CCiW website access information".

 S3 Backups